5 September – 7 November 2020

 A Sheet as sail continues Brian Fuata’s long standing practice of structured improvisation that exploits the image of the ghost.
 Fuata will be working in situ at The Leo Kelly Blacktown Arts Centre, haunting and/or being possessed by the practices and artworks of the other artists, absorbing and embodying fragments of their works to become part of the performance.
 Learn more about Brian’s performance here.

 Land in Blacktown was given to early colonisers in the form of land grants, while places were named after British rulers and aristocracy.
 Darug artists Leanne Tobin and Julie Bukari Webb work with Jasmine Guffond to decolonise maps of Blacktown, and to use Darug language to name and describe local waterways.

 In a newly commissioned performance, Australian-Indonesian artist Jumaadi takes influence from ancient shadow theatre to tell stories of sea transportation throughout history.
 The shadows are brought to life by two puppet masters, accompanied by live music, full of satire and humour, but also depicting painful moments of loss and discovery.
-The free performance takes place on Saturday 31 October, with booking details to be announced.
+The performances take place on Saturday 31 October.
+Book now.